 The Recipe: Rustic French Onion Soup

 The Standout Ingredient: The brandy.
-Most French onion soup recipes call for red wine to add depth of flavor, but this one calls for a last-minute splash of brandy (in addition to white wine).
+Most French onion soup recipes call for a red wine to add depth of flavor, but this one calls for a last-minute splash of brandy (in addition to white wine).

 The Pro Tip: If just the thought of chopping all those onions makes your eyes sting, Sarah of Stuck in the Kitchen has a hot tip for you.
 "The only way I have ever found that works for me to prevent this is to pop the whole onions in the freezer for half an hour before I start slicing," she says.